open-mmlab/mmengine/docs/en/design/evaluation.md

       """
   ```

-Among them, `compute_metrics()` is called in the `evaluate()` method; the latter collects and aggregates intermediate processing results of different ranks during distributed test before calculating the metrics.
+In this case, `compute_metrics()` is called in the `evaluate()` method; the latter collects and aggregates intermediate processing results of different ranks during the distributed testing before calculating the metrics.

 Note that the content of `self.results` depends on the implementation of the subclasses.
 For example, when the amount of test samples or model output data is large (such as semantic segmentation, image generation, and other tasks) and it is not appropriate to store them all in memory, you can store the metrics computed by each batch in `self.results` and collect them in `compute_metrics()`; or store the intermediate results of each batch in a temporary file, and store the temporary file path in `self .results`, and then collect them in `compute_metrics()` by reading the data from the file and calculates the metrics.

-## Model accuracy evaluation process
+## Model evaluation process

 Usually, the process of model accuracy evaluation is shown in the figure below.